Review

 • If stain treatments applied to fabric is a concern for you, then you should be aware that they coat their fabrics with, “short chain fluorocarbon-based treatment for stain resistance.”

-Floyd’s Quality of Construction & Manufacturing Origin
+Floyd’s Quality of Construction & Manufacturing Origin:

 • They list their manufacturing facilities as being located in the US, China, and Mexico, but they do not specify which products are manufactured where.